News > Honda HR-V Launched in South Africa

 The new Honda HR-V is available with a choice of two efficient petrol engines, both linked to a new-generation, Earth Dreams technology Constantly Variable Transmission (CVT).
-Regardless of engine, drive is to the front wheels.
+Regardless of engine,

 1.5 Comfort.
 The fuel-injected unit's maximum power and torque outputs come to 88 kW and 145 Nm respectively.

 For the more upmarket HR-V 1.8 Elegance, Honda has chosen a 1 799 cc four-cylinder engine, also boasting electronic fuel injection, and credited with 105 kW of maximum power, while maximum torque is 172 Nm.
-Start/stop functionality benefits economy and CO2 emissions.
+Start/stop functionality benefits

 The CVT common to both models features the latest control logic to achieve a direct and linear response reminiscent of a manual gearbox.
 The standard shift paddles allow manual override for an even more engaging driving experience.